DarthStory/ProgramOfPrograms/README.md

 > - Automobile (main object)
 > - AutoInventory (data manipulation)

-### Your Portfolio Project will consist of three components:

-1. Program corrections: Make the appropriate corrections to all the programming assignments submitted as Critical Thinking assignments from Modules 1-6.
-You will need to submit the programs along with the carefully outlined corrections needed in order for the programs to run correctly.
-2. Lessons learned reflection: Create a 2-3-page summary that outlines the lessons learned in this Programming I course.
-3. Final program: Create a final program that meets the requirements outlined below.
+### Final program: Create a final program that meets the requirements outlined below.

-### Final Program Requirements
 >Create an automobile class that will be used by a dealership as a vehicle inventory program.
 The following attributes should be present in your automobile class:

 - private string make